isaacwoodruff/mem-rise/README.md

 - Each time the player makes a correct selection and progresses to the next level, they are shown a random positive message which offers them a sense of achievement.
 - The project uses a neon, retro futuristic background throughout the game as well as effects and fonts relating to the genre.

+### Bugs

+A click event listener had been added for the Continue button inside the addCount function so that when the Continue button was visible it would add a click event.
+Once clicked the Continue button would call the function generateMove then hide itself (the Continue button).
+But an issue occured were it would generate multiple moves once the Continue button was clicked.
+This was because it added a click event listener EVERY time my addCount function was called.
+It basically stacked the click listeners so that if, for example, it had been clicked 3 times previously and was clicked again it would run the code inside the click event listener 4 times causing the generateMove function to be called 4 times instead of 1.
+The developer realised that the click event listener should just be added when the document loads so it only adds it once.

 ## Deployment

 The AWS IDE, [Cloud9](https://aws.amazon.com/cloud9/) was used to develop the project.
 The version control system, [Git](https://git-scm.com) was used to commit and track changes.
 These commits were pushed to the hosting platform [GitHub](https://github.com/) which was used to store the repository, and to deploy the project on [GitHub Pages](https://pages.github.com/) for a live demo.
 The deployed site is automatically updated through the master branch when new commits are pushed to the repository.